vivekcoh/scripts/powershell/validateVMBackups/README.md

                         -sendFrom mycluster@mydomain.net
 ```

-## Parameters
+## Authentication Parameters

-* -vip: name or IP of Cohesity cluster
+* -vip: (optional) name or IP of Cohesity cluster (defaults to helios.cohesity.com)
-* -username: name of user to connect to Cohesity
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: your AD domain (defaults to local)
+* -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -clusterName: (optional) cluster to connect to when connecting through Helios or MCM

+## Other Parameters

+* -comparePreviousVolumeList: (optional) compare volume list to previous backup and warn if different
-* -smtpServer: SMTP gateway to forward email through
+* -smtpServer: (optional) SMTP gateway to forward email through
-* -smtpPort: SMTP port to use (default is 25)
+* -smtpPort: (optional) SMTP port to use (default is 25)
-* -sendTo: email addresses to send report to (comma separated)
+* -sendTo: (optional) email addresses to send report to (comma separated)
-* -sendFrom: email address to show in the from field
+* -sendFrom: (optional) email address to show in the from field